maziac/asm-code-lens/README.md

 - Supports e.g. sjasmplus (with dot notation, also MODULE and STRUCTs), Savannah's z80asm, z88dk assembler and most probably many other assemblers that use a standard notation for labels (e.g. "label:").
 - Assembler syntax highlighting.

+Please see the "Feature Contributions" tab to find how to enable/disable certain features.

 ## Installation